-In recent years, a number of events have occurred in which anthropogenic radionuclides have been detected by radiological filter stations in a number of European countries without any knowledge on the origin of those radionuclides.
-In such cases, there is a need to locate potential release sites by inverse dispersion modelling methodologies.
-However, if the release site is actually known, or a potential release site has been localized by inverse methods as described in the NKS-B project SLIM, there is a need to estimate the radionuclide release rates from this location as a function of time, i.e. the source term, in order to quantify the total release and the atmospheric dispersion of radionuclides.
+In recent years, several events have occurred in which radionuclides were detected by radiological filter stations in a number of European countries without any knowledge of the origin of those radionuclides.
+In such cases, there is a need to locate potential release sites by inverse dispersion modelling techniques.
+However, if the release site is actually known, or if a potential release site has been localized by inverse methods, then there is an additional need to estimate the release rates from this location as a function of time for the various radionuclides detected.

-Two kinds of radiological monitoring networks exist, viz. filter stations and gamma stations.
-Filter stations detect radionuclide-specific time-averaged concentrations with high accuracy and low thresholds, however with long averaging periods (e.g. between one and seven days).
-Gamma stations record time-averaged gamma dose rates, in general with lower accuracy, higher thresholds compared to filter stations and no radionuclide-specific information, however with much short averaging periods (down to 10 minutes).
+Two kinds of radiological monitoring networks exist, viz. filter and gamma stations.
+Filter stations detect radionuclide-specific time-average concentrations with high accuracy and low thresholds, however with long averaging periods (e.g. between one and seven days).
+Gamma stations produce time-average radiation doses in which the radionuclides are lumped together, and with lower accuracy and higher thresholds, however with short averaging periods (down to 10 minutes).

 While in the SLIM NKS project, methodologies have been developed to localize an unknown source of radionuclides dispersed in the atmosphere and detected by a radiological monitoring network, the SOCHAOTIC project develops methodologies, suited for operational use, by which a characterization of the source, whose location is known, can be derived, i.e. to estimate the temporal release profiles of the radionuclides detected.